johnbntn/Compiler-in-C/Docs/Assembly_Docs.md

 # Code Assembly
 Assembly is the process of turning parsed tokens into assembly code so that it can be executed.
-For this compiler, I'm generating NASM code.
+For this compiler, I'm generating x86-64 code.

 ## Abstraction in `gen.c`
 All functions that pipe NASM code to an Outfile are contained in the function `cgn.c`.
 However, all of these functions can only be called by the functions contained in `gen.c`, which can be called from anywhere.
 This creates a more easily understood control flow.